LINGYUAN1201/NewsScraper_Google/README.md

 # NewsScraper

 `NewsScraper` is an R package designed to scrape news articles for specified companies within a given date range and save the results to an Excel file.
-This package is particularly useful for researchers and analysts who need to gather and analyze news data related to specific companies and topics.
+This package is particularly useful for someone who need to gather and analyze news data related to specific companies and topics.

 ## Features